-Highlights include a hotel built specifically for the fair, the Auditorium Building's magnificently expansive lobby, a ride on an elevator manned by a human operator, the last standing pre-Chicago Fire building, and the Chicago Athletic Hotel, which once served as an exclusive men's club.
+Highlights include a hotel built specifically for the fair, the Auditorium Building's magnificently expansive lobby, a ride on an elevator manned by a human operator, and the Chicago Athletic Hotel, which once served as an exclusive men's club.

 Enjoy anecdotes, fun facts, and engage in in World's Fair history through clue-based games and visual scavenger hunts with a chance to win prizes!
-You'll also enjoy a couple of light snacks, and pause for a drink during a visit to the Berghoff Restaurant.
+You'll also pause for a drink during a visit to the Berghoff Restaurant.
 At check-in, you will have the option of adding either a water, beer or glass of wine to the package.

 It's fair to say that this innovative Chicago tour is going to be a world of fun!

 Note: There is an additional $10 for wine or $8 for beer

 Kenneth S.1893 World's Fair Tour with Bars July 14, 2018

 Did not look at our paperwork saying it was a walking bar tour but went along anyway.
 Thought it was a bus type tour of the actual area.
 Too our surprise and pleasure it was so much more and way more informative.
 Our tour guide was very informative and we visited several sites that were in the city that were a very important part of the World Fair.
 And the group we were with were just great people.
 Will definitely tell others of the tour and we plan on taking more tours!

 Brittany W.1893 World's Fair Tour with Bars March 15, 2017